Acupuncture effective on many points

 The fire element is one of the five elements within TCM

 In Traditional Chinese Medicine (TCM), cycles play an important role.
 This is clearly reflected in the application of the five elements, namely: Water, Wood, Fire, Earth, and Metal.
-All elements have qualities that correspond to a season, specific organs, emotions, and so on.
-Depicted in a kind of wheel shape, the five elements show the coherence and influence they exert on each other.
-An acupuncturist uses this as a starting point to detect and restore disruptions in the physical balance.
+Each element has qualities that correspond to a season, specific organs, emotions, and so on.
+Depicted in a wheel-like form, the five elements illustrate the coherence and influence they exert on each other.
+An acupuncturist uses this as a basis to detect and restore imbalances in the physical equilibrium.

-The season of summer belongs to the fire element within TCM and is therefore the most Yang season of the entire year.
+The season of summer belongs to the fire element in TCM and is thus the most Yang season of the entire year.

-In the summer, activity, with its warm and long days, is greater and outward-focused.
-We often move literally outside, engage in various activities, have more social interaction, and go to bed later.
+In summer, activity is greater with its warm and long days, and it is outwardly focused.
+We often move literally outside, engage in various activities, have more social interactions, and go to bed later.

-The fire element belongs to the heart and small intestine and plays an important role in the overall body temperature regulation.
+The fire element belongs to the heart and small intestine and plays a crucial role in the overall body's heat regulation.
 It is also responsible for the mind (memory and thinking ability), emotions, and consciousness.

 Fire element in balance